Stay on top of your skin health

 Disclaimer

 UniMed facilitates access to health and wellbeing services offered solely by independent third-party providers.
-We do not supply, control or accept any responsibility for those services, and - so far as the law allows - we disclaim all liability arising from your use of them.
-Before engaging, please read the provider’s privacy policy and terms & conditions to ensure the service is appropriate for you.
+We do not supply, endorse, control, or accept any responsibility for those services or for any personal or health information you choose to share with a provider, and—so far as the law allows—we disclaim all liability arising from your use of them.

 Explore more benefits